 Children will have the opportunity to collect coins, jewels, and other booty at various businesses and attractions in a town-wide Treasure Hunt.
 Parents are asked to check in at the Freight Shed to collect a treasure map where “X” marks the spot at Watermen’s Gift Shop, Patriot Tours & Provisions, Yorktown Onion, Viccellio Goldsmith, Yorktown Bookshop, Auntie M’s American Cottage, Schooner Virginia, and the Gallery at York Hall.
-Kids can keep their treasures or trade them in for a small prize at the end of their visit at the tent behind the Freight Shed.
+Kids can keep their treasures as a souvenir.

 Ahoy, Me Hearties